Why does my water smell like rotten eggs?

-It’s important to get your well water tested annually, if not more often.
-And your local Culligan Man is trained and equipped to collect a water sample and return it to our EPA-certified lab for analysis.
+It's important to get your well water tested annually, if not more often.
+And your local Culligan Water expert is trained and equipped to collect a water sample and return it to our EPA-certified lab for analysis.

 Common well contaminants include lead, radium, arsenic and nitrates.
 And all of these are more harmful than sulfur.
 It's usually impossible to detect dangerous contaminants without a water test.
 But all are easily reduced with a Culligan reverse osmosis system.